Maral Yazarloo

-Maral Yazarloo-Pattrick (born Maral Yazarloo, مارال یازرلو; 18 November 1981) is an Iranian-Indian motorcyclist, fashion designer, artist, marketer, motivational speaker and campaigner of women’s rights.
+Maral Yazarloo-Pattrick (born Maral Yazarloo, مارال یازرلو; 1981) is an Iranian motorcyclist, fashion designer, artist, marketer, motivational speaker and campaigner of women’s rights based in India.

 Early life and education

 Maral Yazarloo was born in Kelarabad, Iran.
 She was raised and received her education in Iran.
 She secured a bachelor's degree in Business Development (BBD) from the University of Tehran.
 In 2004, she relocated to India to pursue her master's degree in Business Administration (MBA) and PhD in Marketing from the University of Pune.

 Corporate career

 Yazarloo started her corporate career with India-based realty company Panchshil in 2006 and served as Head of Retail and Marketing for 11 years till March 2017.

 Fashion design and art

 Yazarloo studied fashion design in Milan and started the fashion label ‘House of Maral Yazarloo’ in 2012.
 She made her debut as a fashion designer at a show in Paris and also showcased her collections in Rome, London, India and Dubai.
 Yazarloo has also showcased her ceramic art and canvas paintings at exhibitions in Iran and India.
 Her flagship store and design workshop are located in Pune, India.